-For the Extended Classifier object, the Source Port Start specifies the low-end TCP/UDP source port value and conforms to Section C.2.1.5.7 of [1].
-Source Port End specifies the high-end TCP/UDP source port value and conforms to Section C.2.1.5.8 of [1].
+For the Extended Classifier object, the Source Port Start specifies the low-end TCP/UDP source port value and conforms to section C.2.1.7.1 of [1].
+Source Port End specifies the high-end TCP/UDP source port value and conforms to section C.2.1.7.2 of [1].
 An IP packet with TCP/UDP source port value "src-port" matches if Source Port Start <=src-port<=Source Port End.
-Likewise, the Destination Port Start specifies the low-end TCP/UDP destination port value and conforms to Section C.2.1.5.9 of [1].
-Destination Port End specifies the high-end TCP/UDP destination port value and conforms to Section C.2.1.5.10 of [1].
+Likewise, the Destination Port Start specifies the low-end TCP/UDP destination port value and conforms to section C.2.1.7.3 of [1].
+Destination Port End specifies the high-end TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
+An IP packet with TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
+An IP packet with TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
+An IP packet with TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
+An IP packet with TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
+An IP packet with TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
+An IP packet with TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
+An IP packet with TCP/UDP destination port value and conforms to section C.2.1.7.4 of [1].
 An IP packet with TCP/UDP destination port value "dst-port" matches if Destination Port Start <=dst-port<=Destination Port End.
-When using the Source Port or Destination Port ranges, a Port Start = 0 and Port End = 65535 represents a wildcarded port classification
+When using the Source Port or Destination Port ranges, a Port Start = 0 and Port End = 65535 represents a wildcarded port classification.

-Protocol ID MUST conform to Section C.2.1.5.2 of [1], or zero for no match.
+Protocol ID MUST conform to section C.2.1.6.2 of [1], or zero for no match.